sergiobayona/easy_talk/README.md

 ## Type Checking and Schema Constraints

-EasyTalk uses [Sorbet](https://sorbet.org/) to perform type checking on the property constraint values.
+EasyTalk uses [Sorbet](https://sorbet.org/) to perform type checking on the property constraint values only.
 The `property` method accepts a type as the second argument.
 The type can be a Ruby class or a Sorbet type.
 For example, `String`, `Integer`, `T::Array[String]`, etc.

 EasyTalk raises an error if the constraint values do not match the property type.
 For example, if you specify the `enum` constraint with the values [1,2,3], but the property type is `String`, EasyTalk will raise a type error.